WeAreFairphone/FP2-Launcher/README.md

 ## Summary

-The **Fairphone Launcher 3** was the default launcher in official Android 5 OSes for the Fairphone 2 smartphone, both Fairphone OS and [Fairphone Open][fairphone-open].
+The **Fairphone 2 Launcher** was the default launcher in official Android 5 OSes for the Fairphone 2 smartphone, both Fairphone OS and [Fairphone Open][fairphone-open].

 Fairphone stopped the development of some Fairphone-specific apps when the Fairphone 2 was updated to Android 6 "Marshmallow".
 Since they are open source, the [WeAreFairphone community][wearefairphone] make them available for those users who want to keep the original [Fairphone experience][fairphone-experience].